-Can mindfulness techniques or a meditation practice help me achieve my goals in 2019?
+Can mindfulness techniques or a meditation practice help me achieve my goals in the new year?

 This is such a meaningful and timely topic.
-I am a deep believer that the path of mindfulness can provide you with effective resources to achieve your goals in 2019.
+I am a deep believer that the path of mindfulness can provide you with effective resources to achieve your goals this year.
 In this article, I will draw from applications of mindfulness in organizational settings to discuss how this technique can help you stay focused on your endgame.

 I acknowledge this is a very large topic, and I am limited in how much I can get into in a short article.
 Therefore, I am going to highlight a few conditions that I believe need to be present for accomplishing goals.